zipCoder933/Xbuilders-Legacy/to do.md

 * I still have issues with trees looking halved and slower performance in other areas

 # To Do
-~~1. fix issue where the edge of the chunk is invisible because the neighboring chunks havent been loaded yet~~
+## ~~fix issue where the edge of the chunk is invisible because the neighboring chunks havent been loaded yet~~
-   * Dont ever generate the mesh of a chunk unless it is surrounded by neighbors on all facing sides
+~~* Dont ever generate the mesh of a chunk unless it is surrounded by neighbors on all facing sides~~

-   * i fixed it, but it causes slower mesh generation
+### I fixed it, but it causes slower mesh generation.
-     * Take note if the issue has actually been solved, if it hasnt, scrap the whole thing entirely, and switch back to what I did before...
+Take note if the issue has actually been solved, if it hasnt, scrap the whole thing entirely, and switch back to what I did before... the only way for me to fix this would be to change the entire terrain updating system to xb3. its one of those things that I could do, but it would just take way too much of my time

+**POSSIBLE ALTERNATIVE:** check if the sub chunk is visible from the surface, if so, than fill holes of null or unloaded chunks

-2. Convert blocks to opengl meshes
+## ~~Convert blocks to opengl meshes~~
+this will take too much time. if i am going to to this, I mind as well switch to XB3.

 * I will have to load and update the mesh on the main thread
 * Use an executor system like in xb3 and only send the mesh to GPU on the main thread
 * Is it really worth it?
 * Rebuild block shader using entity shader as a template

 3. See if the lightmap has been set to initialized if the chunk was loaded from the file